fruivita/line-reader/docs/README.md

 ## Notes

 ⭐ Internally, this package reads the file contents using php's **[SplFileObject](https://www.php.net/manual/en/class.splfileobject.php)** and **[Generators](https://www.php.net/manual/en/language.generators.overview.php)** classes.
-In the specific case of pagination, the **[LimitIterator](https://www.php.net/manual/en/class.limititerator.php)** is used to delimit the beginning and end of the content to be read.
+In the specific case of pagination, the **[LimitIterator](https://www.php.net/manual/en/class.limititerator.php)** class is used to delimit the beginning and end of the content to be read.

 ❤️ Heavily inspired by the [bcremer/LineReader](https://github.com/bcremer/LineReader) package.